 Furthermore, most of the reliable studies showing tremendous medicinal benefits (see the References below) have been done on EPA and DHA and not ALA.

-Here is the good news: cold water fish and fish oils contains high amounts of ELA and DHA so your body gets the benefit right away.
+Here is the good news: cold water fish and fish oils contain high amounts of ELA and DHA so your body gets the benefit right away.

 The Omega 3 Fish Oil I Use